Thursday, August 3, 2023

 Envious: You have a collection of taglocks taken from beasts, whether living or dead.
 You decide what each one looks like – perhaps a jangling necklace of bone, a taxidermied insect, or a braided scrap of hair.
 These items are what allow you to wildshape – You may only become a beast if you have an appropriate taglock.
 You can gain new taglocks by taking them from beasts, though if they are alive and unwilling you will likely be met with resistance.
 A witch’s Glitter spoils a corpse that a taglock has been taken from, rendering it unable to be harvested for food, additional taglocks or most other purposes.
 Only a witch knows how to harvest and use taglocks, but they can be traded between witches.
 Most taglocks are 1-slot items.

 Wildshape: Use one of your taglocks to shapeshift into the corresponding animal as a one-point action, trading your physical abilities for its own.
 You keep your own attributes, but for each witch level you can increase any combination of your STRONG, STURDY, SLICK, attack, or defense by 1.
 You lose all your nonmagical abilities and gain all of the nonmagical abilities of the animal you become, and trade all your tags for its tags, plus the magical and person tags.
-Your wildshapes are obviously unnatural in a way associated with your identity, such as by retaining your hairs or your eyes, or some aspect of your aesthetic.
+Your wildshapes are obviously unnatural in a way associated with your identity, such as by retaining your hair color, your eyes, or some aspect of your aesthetic.

 Shed Skin: When you take damage while wildshaped, you may choose to revert to your natural form to negate the damage.
-The corresponding taglock becomes inert if you do this, and you may not use it to wildshape until your next long rest.
+The corresponding taglock becomes inert if you do this, and you may not use it until your next long rest.

 Ever-Shifting: You can wildshape as a reaction.
 Additionally, you can forgo your reaction to wildshape on your turn instead of spending an action point.